 A partner in the Litigation Department, Claudia Hammerman has extensive experience in handling a broad range of litigation and regulatory matters with particular emphasis defending financial institutions and corporations in complex securities and commercial matters as well as representing financial institutions and other clients before the SEC, the Department of Justice and federal and state regulatory authorities.

-Claudia has represented numerous financial institutions and Fortune 100 companies in various confidential internal investigations.
+Claudia also represents numerous financial institutions and Fortune 100 companies in various confidential internal investigations.

 Claudia has served as litigation counsel on significant securities and commercial disputes for Citigroup, JPMorgan, Wachovia, Bank of New York Mellon and Bank of America.
 Among her recent significant matters, Claudia: